-My next guest on Sales Talk For CEOs is Brent Adamson and he’s got some revolutionary ideas about B2B enterprise selling.
+My next guest on Sales Talk For CEOs is Brent Adamson, who has some revolutionary ideas about B2B enterprise selling.

 Is B2B buyer confidence stalling your deals? @brentadamson #B2B #sales expert has some revolutionary ideas about B2B enterprise selling on this episode of Sales Talks for #CEOs Click to tweet